-Today’s Parent launches first autism eBook for Canadian parents“My older son was able to continue in a mainstream school with support.
+“My older son was able to continue in a mainstream school with support.
 But once my youngest was approaching junior high, I knew that would not be an option for him.
 It was a difficult decision, but we chose an adapted school.
 I wondered, Is this where he belongs?
 But once he made the change, my son was happy.
 He was doing great.”

 For better or for worse, where you live will often be the most important factor in choosing a school—and it’s a factor not always in your control.
 Amy Spurway has three daughters on the spectrum, and her older twin daughters ended up going to the same school their father attended in Dartmouth, NS.
 Nostalgia was not the reason.
 “We really didn’t have a lot of choice.
 You go to the school in your area.”